How to Make Hot Pink Corn Tortillas

 Instructions

-- Then, one at a time, place dough balls between two pieces of plastic – one on a tortilla press, the other over the dough ball, and gently press tortillas until they measure 4 to 6 inches in diameter.
+- Press tortillas.
+Then, one at a time, place dough balls between two pieces of plastic on a tortilla press and gently press tortillas until they measure 4 to 6 inches in diameter.
 Again, these shouldn’t be too thin or thick.

 A Note from Lola